Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Maitland-North has 67 active public transport stops offering a mix of train and bus services.
-These are covered by 39 routes that facilitate 1,059 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 196 meters to the nearest stop.
+These stops are served by 39 routes, providing 1,059 weekly passenger trips in total.
+Transport accessibility is rated excellent with residents typically located 196 meters from the nearest stop.

-Service frequency stands at 151 trips per day across all routes, translating to about 15 weekly trips per individual stop.
+Service frequency averages 151 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport